krisztianb/typedoc-plugin-base/README.md

 **2. Create an index.ts file that exports a function called load**

-TypeDoc is looking for a function named `load` to load your plugin.
+TypeDoc is looking for a function called `load` to load your plugin.
 So you should define one in your module's main entry point - `index.ts` in this example.
 The function could be as simple as this:

 ```typescript